 Addresses ethical, professional, and substantive issues in the teaching profession.
 This course forms the bridge between theory and practice where teaching skills can be analyzed, discussed, and refined; and professional competency can be assessed and achieved through professional collaboration and reflective practice.
-Prerequisite: must be admitted into teacher internship program and be taking EDSC 483.
+Prerequisite: Must be admitted into Teacher Internship program and be enrolled in EDSC 483.
 Instructor permission required.